• Home

 Leftovers

-Individual slices can be wrapped in plastic wrap and stored in the freezer.
-Pull a piece out about 5 minutes before you want it — it’s a better experience than eating it rock-solid.
+You can wrap each slice in plastic wrap and put them in the freezer.
+Take one out for about 5 minutes before you want to eat it for a better experience than eating it while it’s rock solid!
+Do not refreeze slices that have completely thawed.

 Frequently Asked Questions